Prevent Zoom-Bombing Videos: 7 Things You Can Do to Stop It Today

 And then the last thing that’d be seven is you can set it up as a default, that when people come into a meeting you are muting them and disabling their video.

-This is probably very effective for Zoombombers, because as I said, they come in, if they want to wreak havoc like right away, and then you can give it just a little bit of time, maybe lock the meeting and then give everybody all the access that you would like them to have.
-So these are the seven steps.
+This is very effective for Zoombombers because they want to wreak havoc right away.
+If you prevent the disruption, people will leave.
+So, you can give it just a little bit of time, lock the meeting and then give everybody access to features.